Definition of Django Logging

 Now let’s see how we can configure Django logging as follows.

 In the first step, we need to make a basic logging call which means we need to send a log message from our code.
-SO first import python logging then create a logger instance with a specific name of logger as shown below code.
+SO first import Python logging, then create a logger instance with a specific logger name as shown below.

 import logging